pendragons-code/nsfw-reddit/README.md

 Anyhow I'm leaving this here because of the lack of documentation.

 this is how you
-find if a subreddit is nsfw
+find if a subreddit is nsfw with nodejs
-find if a reddit post is nsfw
+find if a reddit post is nsfw with nodejs

+adding this thing here so people may find it on google.

 For some reason documentation on this topic is either scarce or obscure.
 After finding out this method by trial and error, I ended up also finding out that someone on quora.
 Which btw was on page 4 of google for some reason.